Rossakis/HoverVehicle/README.md

 # HoverVehicle

-A simple Unity C# script that utilizes the Rigidbody component to enable the object that this script is attached to to hover.
+A simple Unity C# script that utilizes the Rigidbody component to make a GameObject (vehicle) hover, similar to the hovering vehicles in sci-fi games and movies.

 Attach this script to a GameObject in the Scene Hierarchy, and create under it four empty GameObject children, which you can call for example:
 - "_HoverPoint-FrontLeft_"